*This post may contain affiliate links, which means I may receive a small commission at not cost to you if you make a purchase through a link.*

 - Behaviors & strategies (wanted and unwanted)

-- Limiting beliefs & decisions
+- Limiting beliefs & decision

-- Unresolved feelings of anger, sadness, fear, hurt, guilt, shame etc.
+- Unresolved feelings of anger, sadness, fear, hurt, guilt, shame, etc.

 If you are thinking of Hypnosis… find a qualified Hypnotherapist in your area.
-Ultimately, the Unconscious Mind will not accept suggestions from anyone it does not respect.
+Ultimately, the Unconscious Mind will not accept suggestions from anyone; it does not respect.
 So, it might be ideal to have an assessment.
-An assessment will allow you to feel out rapport and give time for the Hypnotherapist to evaluate.
+An assessment will allow you to feel rapport and give time for the Hypnotherapist to evaluate.

-The benefits of Meditation
+The benefits of Mediation

 Meditation is the art of quieting The Monkey Mind!
 This process has often been described as just being.
 You can google many types of Meditation; however, the idea is to just sit.
 Some may feel it is more challenging to Meditate and quiet The Monkey Mind.
-Both techniques require the ability to be compliant to the process, breathe and relax.
+Both techniques require the ability to be compliant to the process, breathe, and relax.
 Over time you may be surprised how easy it is to Meditate.
 Often during Meditation, you will begin to feel:

 - Internal peace